factorial-io/phabalicious/docs/docs/available-tasks.md

 * `dockerKeyFile`, the path to the private ssh-key to use.
 * `dockerAuthorizedKeyFile`, the path to the file for `authoried_keys` or a url.
 * `dockerKnownHostsFile`, the path to the file for `known_hosts`
+* `dockerNetRcFile`, the path to a `.netrc`-file to copy into the container.
+This is helpful if you are using https-repositories and want to authenticate against them.

 As docker-container do not have any state, this task is used to copy any necessary ssh-configuration into the docker-container, so communication per ssh does not need any passwords.